-- (i) Amounts due to related parties represent a current account which is used to manage cash between the Company and related parties.
-The amounts due to related parties are explained in note 22.
-These amounts are unsecured, non-interest bearing and with no fixed date for repayment. - Contract liabilities represent advances from customers.
-Revenue recognised in the reporting period that (ii) was included in the contract liability balance at the beginning of the period amounted to EUR451,047 (2021: EUR481,402).
-Amounts are expected to be recognised in revenue during the year ending 31 December 2023. - (iii) During the year ended 31 December 2020, the Government of Malta had issued a scheme in response of the Covid-19 pandemic for the deferral of indirect taxes and deferred taxes must be paid in full by December 2024.
-During this period, no interest will be incurred on deferred periods. - Payables for capital expenditure represents a retention amount arising from the recent development of (iv) Phoenicia Hotel.
-These amounts will remain as payable as a result of a disagreement with the main contractor, as disclosed in Note 24.
+- (iii) During the year ended 31 December 2020, the Government of Malta had issued a scheme in response of the Covid-19 pandemic for the deferral of indirect taxes and deferred taxes must be paid in full by December 2024.
+During this period, no interest will be incurred on deferred periods. - (iv) Payables for capital expenditure represents a retention amount arising from the recent development of Phoenicia Hotel.
+These amounts will remain as payable as a result of a disagreement with the main contractor, as disclosed in Note 23.